 November 18, 2020

 Abdoul Aziz grew up in Côte d’Ivoire in West Africa and moved to South Africa, where he received the Mastercard Foundation Scholarship to come to the US as an undergraduate at UC Berkeley.
 He was selected as a part of the 2019 GLBOE Ambassador Program.
 Let’s hear about Abdoul Aziz’s transformative experience traveling to Singapore and the Philippines with GLOBE.
-Read the full GLOBE article.
+Read the full GLOBE article(link is external).

 August 20, 2020